Universal concentration for sums under arbitrary dependence: Introduction and main results

-Assuming $\mu_1=\cdots = \mu_n$ and (i) considering $X_1,\ldots, X_n$ i.i.d, (ii) considering $X_1 = \cdots = X_n$ and (iii) using the union bound, on gets the first simple bound\footnote{Maximum of operators is given a rigorous definition in \cite[]{louart2024operation} that is not necessary to provide here since this inequality just plays a heuristic role.}
+Our objective can be stated as follows: \begin{itemize} \item [\mylabel{itm:task}{\textbf{Task:}}] \textit{Given $n$ probability measures $\mu_1, \ldots, \mu_n$ on $\mathbb R$, construct a minimal\footnote{For the pointwise resolvent order defined in Definition~\ref{def:point_wise_resolvent_order}.} operator $\alpha_{\mu_1,\ldots, \mu_n}\in \mathcal M_{\downarrow}$ such that, for any collection of $n$ random variables $X_1\sim \mu_1,\ldots, X_n\sim \mu_n$: } \end{itemize} Assuming $\mu_1=\cdots = \mu_n = \mu$ and (i) considering $X_1,\ldots, X_n$ i.i.d., (ii) considering $X_1 = \cdots = X_n$ and (iii) using the union bound, one obtains the first simple bound\footnote{Maximum of operators is given a rigorous definition in \cite{louart2024operation} that is not necessary to provide here since this inequality just plays a heuristic role.}